rquiroz32/gbooks/README.md

 To report bugs or suggest enhancements please use my contact info listed further down below

 ## Testing
-try entering in special characters, as of time of writing this README that still seems to be a bug I can't figure out, as the API query returns data but it's REACT that seems to not like the response"
+Try entering in special characters, as of time of writing this README that still seems to be a bug I can't figure out, as the API query returns data but it's REACT that seems to not like the response

 ## LinkToApp
 https://cryptic-caverns-34586.herokuapp.com/